 Rigging Type :Galliot Ship Class: T (Traditional ship classification)

-Helene has been awarded the Swedish K-märkt from the Swedish Maritime Museum
+been awarded the Swedish K-märkt from the Swedish Maritime Museum

 Sailing ship Helena was built as a Schooner in 1916 at the Ystad Shipyard, in Southern Sweden, by Master shipbuilder

 Johan Henrik Grufstedt.
 After a short stay in Göteborg she was bought by the Swedish Cement Sales Company in Malmö in 1917.
 The company out fitted the ship with a 20 hp Avance motor.

 In 1922 T/S Helene was sold to Stockevik, from 1926 for the

 next 4 years she sailed the West Coast route and Stora Kornö .